GENERAL HEALTH ISSUES

 The early signs of bloat and torsion include severe discomfort and pain.
 The dog paces or repeatedly gets up and lies down again.
 There is also excessive salivation, panting, and unsuccessful attempts to vomit.
 Shock follows and often dogs then go into a coma, and death follows.

 Overexertion, before or after a meal, can lead to bloat, torsion, and death.
+In Neo's we strongly believe that stress can be a huge factor causing this condition as well.
 Owners are advised to feed the dogs presoaked kibble, thereby limiting the swelling of the pellets inside the stomach.
 Separation from other dogs during feedings is recommended to reduce the Neo's desire to consume the entire bowlful at once.
+We also raise the feeding level about 30 cms.

 HIP AND ELBOW DISPLAYSIA